background

 • Android 17's dessert name is Cinnamon Bin, and it's expected to arrive by June or July 2026.

-• Google has already released the first beta of Android 17 to its eligible Pixel lineup, starting from Pixel 6 to Pixel 10.
+• Google has already released three beta versions of Android 17 to its eligible Pixel lineup, starting from Pixel 6 to Pixel 10.

-• The next version of Android is set to bring lock screen widgets, blur effects, desktop mode and screen recording upgrades.
+• The next version of Android is set to bring lock screen widgets, multitasking bubbles, desktop mode and new blur effects.

 Android 17's dessert name is Cinnamon Bun.
 For those unaware, a cinnamon bun is made by rolling sweet dough with a cinnamon-sugar filling, slicing it into spirals and baking until golden.
 Google may have stopped publicly branding Android versions with dessert names years ago, but internally, the tradition lives on.